KNX-IOT/KNX-IOT-Virtual-Router/README.md

-# The IOT Router application
+# The KNX IOT Router application

 The following applications are in this folder: